exwm/yt_clipper/readme.md

 **Alt+A:** Add a point at the current time.

-- During an active crop manipulation (pan-drag or resize started with **Ctrl+Click+Drag** on the crop overlay) with the crop chart visible, **Alt+A** drops a crop keyframe at the current time.
+- During an active crop manipulation (pan-drag or resize started with **Ctrl+Click+Drag** on the crop overlay) with the crop chart visible, **Alt+A** drops a crop point at the current time.
 The held point reverts to its previous drop position and the new point captures the current visual crop.
-The new keyframe is auto-selected in start mode so you can immediately adjust or step it.
+The new point is auto-selected in start mode so you can immediately adjust or step it.
-- This lets you place multiple keyframes in one continuous gesture for rapid dynamic-crop tracking.
+- This lets you place multiple crop points in one continuous gesture for rapid dynamic-crop tracking.
-- The plain **A** hotkey is rerouted to "add crop keyframe" while a crop manipulation is active with the crop chart visible.
-Useful for one-handed keyframe placement during a drag or resize.
+- The plain **A** hotkey is rerouted to "add crop point" while a crop manipulation is active with the crop chart visible.
+Useful for one-handed crop point placement during a drag or resize.
-- For resize, per-keyframe size variation only takes effect in `zoompan` mode.
-In `pan-only` mode the crop W/H is shared across all points, so resize-based rapid keyframing primarily affects X/Y position.
+- For resize, per-point size variation only takes effect in `zoompan` mode.
+In `pan-only` mode the crop W/H is shared across all points, so resize-based rapid point placement primarily affects X/Y position.

 **Alt+Shift+Click:** Delete a point.